gligabo/Q-Learning-Trading-Agent-in-Gym/README.md

 ### Technical Indicators

 The agent uses various technical indicators to make decisions.
-Common examples include moving averages, RSI (Relative Strength Index), and MACD (Moving Average Convergence Divergence), which help predict market movements.
+Common examples include moving averages, RSI (Relative Strength Index), MACD (Moving Average Convergence Divergence), and Bollinger Bands, which help predict market trends and potential price movements.
+Bollinger Bands, in particular, are useful for identifying overbought or oversold conditions by measuring the volatility of an asset relative to its moving average.

 ---